How to buy Vodafone (VOD) shares in Australia

 Beta is a measure of a share's volatility in relation to the market.
 The market (LSE average) beta is 1, while Vodafone's is 0.8567.
 This would suggest that Vodafone's shares are less volatile than average (for this exchange).

 Vodafone Group Plc engages in telecommunication services in Europe and internationally.
 The company offers mobile services that enable customers to call, text, and access data; fixed line services, including broadband, television (TV) offerings, and voice; and convergence services under the GigaKombi and Vodafone One names to customers.
-It also provides mobile, fixed, and a suite of converged communication services, such as Internet of Things (IoT) comprising managed IoT connectivity, automotive, and insurance services, as well as smart metering and health solutions; cloud and security portfolio comprising public and private cloud services, as well as cloud-based applications and products for securing networks and devices; and international voice, IP transit, and messaging services to support business customers that include small home offices and large multi-national companies.
-In addition, the company offers M-Pesa, an African payment platform, which provides money transfer, financial, and business and merchant payment services; and various services to operators through its partner market agreements, as well as rents capacity to mobile virtual network operators to provide mobile services.
-Vodafone Group Plc has strategic partnerships with Open Fiber; and Mobile TeleSystems PJSC.
-As of March 31, 2019, it had approximately 650 million mobile customers, 19 million fixed broadband customers, and 14 million TV customers.
-The company was founded in 1984 and is headquartered in Newbury, the United Kingdom.
+It also provides value added services, such as Internet of Things (IoT) comprising logistics and fleet management, smart metering, insurance, cloud, and security services; and automotive and health solutions.
+In addition, the company offers M-Pesa, an African payment platform, which provides money transfer, financial, and business and merchant payment services; and various services to operators through its partner market agreements.
+Vodafone Group Plc has strategic partnerships with Open Fiber.
+As of March 31, 2021, it had approximately 315 million mobile customers, 28 million fixed broadband customers, and 22 million TV customers.
+The company was incorporated in 1984 and is based in Newbury, the United Kingdom.

 Vodafone in the news

 VODAFONE : Goldman Sachs keeps its Buy rating